artehe/Netimobiledevice/README.md

  - Backup an iOS device in the normal iTunes way or as customised as you like.
  - Device discovery and connection via Usbmux.
- - Interact with iOS services
+ - Interact with iOS services using Lockdownd or Remoted
  - Handle all property lists files (.plist) whether they are in XML or Binary format
+ - Use remoted Apples new framework for working with iOS devices.
+This uses the RemoteXPC protocol and you can read more about it [here](https://github.com/doronz88/pymobiledevice3/blob/master/misc/RemoteXPC.md)

 ## Installation